mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Te: What do you mean?
     Da: Well the previous style of game was a platform (makes shape with hands) game wasn’t it?
 You went along and there was gravity pushing down (points down).
 There are other types of games aren’t there?
     Te: Pause.
 I don’t know what to do thought.
-    Da: Well quite but what other games are there?
+    Da: Well quite but what other games are there? again

 Te adopts with this suggestion readily once he understands Da's suggestion.
 He then approaches Mick with a suggestion.